aphilippartd/mvp-stories/README.md

   - The `sam pipeline` command can help you setup a deployment pipeline.
 More information about this [here](https://aws.amazon.com/blogs/compute/introducing-aws-sam-pipelines-automatically-generate-deployment-pipelines-for-serverless-applications/)
   - Amplify hosting can be directly connected to your git provider, meaning that on every push, it would re-build your frontend and deploy it for you.
 - Have different deployments for different environments
-- Let your application work `async` by submitting the request, integrating API Gateway with Step Functions directly (without the need to go through a lambda invocation) and working with websockets to notify the user when the story has been generated.
+- Let your application work `async` by submitting the request, integrating API Gateway with Step Functions directly (without the need to go through a Lambda invocation) and working with websockets to notify the user when the story has been generated.
 - Directly call AWS services like Amazon Polly and Amazon Translate from your Step Function workflow (this requires more knowledge on how the Step Function service works)
 - ...